 What are OKRs?

 Invented by Andy Grove of Intel, OKRs stands for Objectives and Key Results.
 As the name suggests, OKRs are made up of two parts:

 - Objectives are the desired goals or end results you want to achieve.

 - Key results are time-specific measures on how you will achieve your objectives.
 On average, each objective has three to five key results.

-OKRs focus on top priorities and are intended to be frequently set, tracked, and updated almost quarterly.
-They’re also designed to be ambitious stretch goals, where hitting ~70% of your OKRs is considered a success.
+OKRs focus on top priorities.
+You should set, track, and update these quarterly.
+They’re designed to be ambitious stretch goals: Hitting 70% of your OKRs is considered a success.

-OKRs are designed to be ambitious stretch goals, where hitting ~70% is considered a success.
+OKRs are designed to be ambitious stretch goals: Hitting 70% is considered a success.